Light Clients for Lazy Blockchains

-For this reason, lazy protocols cannot easily provide support for light clients, and techniques from the realm of eager systems, such as SPV (Simple Payment Verification~\cite{bitcoin,ethereum_spv}), are not applicable.
-For instance, in Bitcoin, to help the light clients verify a transaction, a full node presents a block header containing the Merkle root of the transactions in the block, together with an inclusion proof of the transaction.
-However, in a lazy protocol, this is not sufficient since some transactions included in a block can be invalid.
-Similarly, in Ethereum, to prove to the light clients their current account balance, a full node presents a block header, together with a Merkle inclusion proof of the account to be verified within the state commitment.
-However, in a lazy protocol, there cannot be any such state commitment in a block.
+Hence, lazy protocols cannot easily support light clients, and techniques from the realm of eager systems, such as SPV (Simple Payment Verification~\cite{bitcoin,ethereum_spv}), are not applicable (\cf \ifappendices Appendix~\ref{sec:attack} \else\cite[Appendix A]{full-version} \fi for an attack on the succinctness of the SPV clients on lazy blockchains).
+For instance, in Ethereum, to prove to the light clients their current account balance, a full node presents a block header containing a state commitment, together with a Merkle inclusion proof of the account to be verified within the commitment.
+However, in a lazy protocol, commitments posted to the blockchain cannot be trusted since the consensus nodes do not check the validity of the state.

 In this paper, we resolve this outstanding problem by introducing the first \emph{light client for lazy blockchains}.
 Consider a light client, such as the mobile wallet of a vendor, wishing to confirm an incoming payment.
-Our construction allows them to synchronize with the network and quickly learn their latest account balance.
-Towards this purpose, the light client first connects to several full nodes, at least one of which is honest.
+Our construction allows it to synchronize with the network and quickly learn its latest account balance.
+Towards this purpose, the light client first connects to several full nodes (\eg, servers by Infura, Chainlink, Alchemy), at least one of which is honest (existential honesty).
 It then asks them its account balance.
 If the answers received contradict each other, then it deduces that at least one of them is adversarial.
 It interactively interrogates the full nodes in order to determine which of them is truthful.

+Lazy blockchains also appear in the context of optimistic rollups on Ethereum \cite{arbitrum,optimism,fuel}.
+In these rollups, transactions are bundled and posted to Ethereum.
+Then, the rollup full nodes execute the transactions and send state commitments to a smart contract.
+If an invalid commitment appears on the contract, honest full nodes post fraud proofs to warn the light clients about the invalid state.
+To guarantee that they will see a fraud proof on-chain when the state is invalid, these clients wait for a \emph{dispute delay} period, typically one week, before accepting a rollup state commitment.
+Thus, Ethereum acts like a lazy blockchain towards the pending rollup transactions and state commitments that are less than a week old.
+With our light client protocol used on these pending transactions, clients can sync with the latest rollup state within seconds.